Cornell-MAE-UG/fa25-portfolio-beefserky12/_projects/Animation_and_Rendering.md

 ## Kineon MOVE+ 3.0 Product Launch

-For the Kineon MOVE+ 3.0 product launch, a consumer technology solution specializing in **photobiomodulation (PBM) therapy** via wearable light-emitting diodes (LEDs), I executed the entire pipeline for marketing visuals.
+For the Kineon MOVE+ 3.0 product launch, a consumer technology solution specializing in **photobiomodulation (PBM) therapy** via wearable LEDs and Infrared emitters, I executed the entire pipeline for marketing visuals.

 ---

 ### **CGI Production and Pipeline Execution**